NickelFace/OTUS-Network-Architect/8.VxLAN. Multipod/Home Work.md

 84 bytes from 192.168.69.219 icmp_seq=5 ttl=62 time=46.666 ms
 </code></pre>
 </details>

-Вывод:
+Conclusion:

-- Настроил BGP peering между Spine в одной зоне и во второй
+- Configured BGP peering between Spine in one zone and in the second
-- Все клиенты имеют L2/L3 связанность
+- All clients have L2/L3 connectivity